 With those credentials in her resumé it’s easy to imagine a spectacular outcome.

-Barbara works her father’s high altitude vineyards above Haro near San Felices near the site of the famous Batalla del Vino that takes place each June.
+Barbara works her father’s high altitude vineyards.
+It’s located above Haro near San Felices.
+This is also near the site of the famous Batalla del Vino that takes place each June.
 She vinifies them fifteen kilometers east in Briones.

 Her signature wine is Barbarot (Bárbara + Merlot), a highly unusual blend of 85% tempranillo and 15% merlot.
 This variety was planted in 1990 as an experimental vineyard sponsored by the Rioja Regulatory Board to study the characteristics of merlot at an altitude of 550 meters above sea level on clay and limestone soil.